2011 NBA playoffs: (2) Miami Heat vs. (7) Philadelphia 76ers

-This was the first playoff meeting between the Heat and the 76ers.
+This was the first playoff meeting between the 76ers and the Heat.

 The newly revamped Heat, with the much-publicized off-season acquisitions of All-Stars and franchise players LeBron James and Chris Bosh, were heavy favorites going into this series against the Philadelphia 76ers.
 Along with Dwyane Wade, James and Bosh comprised the "Big 3" and were eager to show critics that they could compete in the playoffs after some slip-ups during the regular season (a 9–8 start, a five-game losing streak and a somewhat suspect record against the best teams in the league).
 However, many pundits believed that the end of the season showed the Heat playing the best they had all season.
 Although the Sixers offered some resistance, including some close losses and a come-from-behind victory in Game 4, the Heat were able to take it in five games and advance out of the first round for the first time since their NBA Championship in 2006.